SMALL allocations are available via an annual round (1 January - 31 December).

 This category targets individual researchers and research groups that are not familiar with using HPC resources and would like to build experience and install applications.
 Also existing SNIC projects that would like to get acquainted with other compute platforms can make use of this category.

-An application for a SMALL allocation usually has a limit on the 5000 core hours/month that can be requested.
+An application for a SMALL allocation usually has a limit of 5000 core hours/month that can be requested.

 The table below summarizes the SNIC resources that are available for SMALL allocations.
-The unit used are core hours/month (ch/m).
+The unit used is core hours/month (ch/m).